yuexiaofeng/yuexiaofeng.github.io/_posts/2025-01-03-ai-notes-recsys.md

 ---
 [^fn1]: I realized I occasionally tend to pay homage to the writers of Criminal Minds, cuz almost every episode of it begins and ends with a quote.
 I hope they didn't patent this pattern and I sure don't want any legal troubles (FWIW I haven't seen any newer episodes for ages and doubt if they ever quoted this :D).
+[^fn2]: Prime Video is the worst among the streaming platforms.
+It recently introduced intrusive ads, at the beginning and in the **middle** of the movies!
+You can buy yourself a way out by upgrading to Ad Free for an extra monthly fee (but beware they don't consider trailers as ads).
+I can't justify the upgrade since I rarely watch on Prime and it doesn't seem they've got lots of good contents either, so occasionally I need to put up with it.
+Here's a free advice to Amazon: why not take it further, e.g. deploy attention tracking systems, so if viewers so much look away or mute during ads, they will get penalized with 2x ads (next offense it'd be 4x!).
-[^fn2]: [How Target Figured Out](https://www.forbes.com/sites/kashmirhill/2012/02/16/how-target-figured-out-a-teen-girl-was-pregnant-before-her-father-did/?sh=24a72cb26668){:target="_blank"} A Teen Girl Was Pregnant Before Her Father Did.
+[^fn3]: [How Target Figured Out](https://www.forbes.com/sites/kashmirhill/2012/02/16/how-target-figured-out-a-teen-girl-was-pregnant-before-her-father-did/?sh=24a72cb26668){:target="_blank"} A Teen Girl Was Pregnant Before Her Father Did.
-[^fn3]: Stanford's [Artificial Intelligence Index Report 2022](https://aiindex.stanford.edu/wp-content/uploads/2022/03/2022-AI-Index-Report_Master.pdf){:target="_blank"}.
+[^fn4]: Stanford's [Artificial Intelligence Index Report 2022](https://aiindex.stanford.edu/wp-content/uploads/2022/03/2022-AI-Index-Report_Master.pdf){:target="_blank"}.
-[^fn4]: Here's a smaller dataset example: [MovieLens 100K Dataset](https://grouplens.org/datasets/movielens/100k/){:target="_blank"}.
+[^fn5]: Here's a smaller dataset example: [MovieLens 100K Dataset](https://grouplens.org/datasets/movielens/100k/){:target="_blank"}.
 Stable benchmark dataset.
 100,000 ratings from 1000 users on 1700 movies.
 Released 4/1998.
-[^fn5]: The list goes on; you may also notice there is not even a button here to like, share, follow or subscribe on this entire website (*#dinosauralert*).
+[^fn6]: The list goes on; you may also notice there is not even a button here to like, share, follow or subscribe on this entire website (*#dinosauralert*).
 I haven't logged into Facebook or Twitter since forever and definitely can't remember the passwords.
 I firmly believe in the whole attention-is-all-you-need idea - attention is indeed too precious and social media just can't seem to take enough of them from us (also many of us may have volunteered wayyy too much personal information...).